mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step3.md

-Let's switch back to the kubenetes-admin@kubernetes context `kubectl config use-context`{{execute}}
+Let's switch back to the kubenetes-admin@kubernetes context `kubectl config use-context kubernetes-admin@kubernetes`{{execute}}

-As you can see, switching back and forth between can be combersome specially when you are dealing with multiples clusters, and the same goes for namespaces.
+As you can see, switching back and forth between  cluster with the above kubectl command can be very combersome specially when you are dealing with multiples clusters.

-Let's visit namespaces in the next step.
+The alternative would be to install kubectx.
+Let's do that in the next step